igorcferreiradev/Weather-App/README.md

-# Weather-App
-This project is a weather application built using JavaScript, HTML, and CSS that allows users to check the current weather of any city in the world.

-It retrieves real-time weather information from the OpenWeatherMap API and presents it in an intuitive and visually appealing interface.

-Features:

-    City Search: Users can input a city name to fetch the current weather data.
-    Weather Information: Displays city name, temperature, humidity, wind speed, and weather condition (e.g., Clear, Rain, Snow).
-    Dynamic Weather Icons: Changes weather icons based on the current weather condition (Cloudy, Clear, Rain, etc.).
-    Error Handling: If the city is not found, an error message with an image is shown.

-Technology Used:

-    JavaScript: Handles API calls, updates UI, and manages animations.
-    HTML: Structures the webpage with input fields, buttons, and weather data display.
-    CSS: Styles the app, including animations for smooth transitions and weather icon changes.

-Key Features and Design:

-    Smooth Transitions: When a city is searched, the app smoothly fades in the weather data or an error message, depending on the search result.
-    Responsive Design: The app is designed to be responsive, making it easy to use on different screen sizes.
-    Weather Animations: Dynamic shake animations are used when revealing the results to heighten the suspense and visual appeal.

-How to Use:

-    Enter a City Name: Type the name of any city into the input field and hit the search button (or press Enter).
-    View the Weather: The app will display the weather, including temperature, wind speed, and humidity.
-If the city is not found, an error message will be shown.
-    Weather Conditions: The app updates the weather icon and condition dynamically (Cloudy, Clear, Rain, etc.).

-Installation

-  If you’d like to use this tool offline, download or clone this repository and open index.html in your browser.

-Contributing

-Feel free to fork this repository, make improvements, or submit pull requests if you want to add new features or fix bugs.

-API:

-This app uses the OpenWeatherMap API to fetch weather data.
-You can replace the apiKey variable in the script.js file with your own API key if needed.

-License
+# 🌤️ Weather-App

+This project is a weather application built using **JavaScript**, **HTML**, and **CSS**.
+It allows users to check the current weather conditions of any city worldwide.
+The app fetches real-time weather data from the **OpenWeatherMap API** and presents it in an intuitive, visually appealing interface.

+---

+### 🌟 Features

+- **City Search**: Enter any city name to fetch its current weather data.
+- **Weather Information**: Displays city name, temperature, humidity, wind speed, and weather condition (e.g., Clear, Rain, Snow).
+- **Dynamic Weather Icons**: Weather icons that update based on the current weather (Cloudy, Clear, Rain, etc.).
+- **Error Handling**: Displays an error message and image if the city is not found.

+---

+### ⚙️ Technology Used

+- **JavaScript**: Manages API calls, updates UI elements, and controls animations.
+- **HTML**: Structures the webpage with input fields, buttons, and weather data display.
+- **CSS**: Provides the visual design, including smooth animations and responsive layouts.

+---

+### 💡 Key Features and Design

+- **Smooth Transitions**: The app smoothly fades in weather data or error messages when a city is searched.
+- **Responsive Design**: The app adapts seamlessly across different screen sizes.
+- **Weather Animations**: Dynamic shake animations enhance the visual appeal of the results display.

+---

+### 🚀 How to Use

+- **Enter a City Name**: Type a city name into the input field and press "Enter" or click the search button.
+- **View the Weather**: The app shows the weather, including temperature, wind speed, and humidity.
+If the city is not found, an error message is displayed.
+- **Weather Conditions**: Weather icons and conditions update dynamically (Cloudy, Clear, Rain, etc.).

+---

+### 🛠️ Installation

+To use this tool offline, download or clone the repository and open the `index.html` file in your browser.

+---

+### 🤝 Contributing

+Feel free to fork this repository, make improvements, or submit pull requests to add new features or fix any bugs.

+---

+### 🌍 API

+This app uses the **OpenWeatherMap API** to fetch weather data.
+You can replace the `apiKey` variable in the `script.js` file with your own API key if needed.

+---

+### 📄 License

 This project is open-source and available under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

+---